 Email

-As ACOM Vice-chair, Henn has a responsibility to oversee the delivery and further development of ecosystem, fisheries and aquaculture overviews, viewpoints and further advancement of ICES knowledge base for ecosystem-based management.
+As ACOM Vice-chair, Marie-Julie has a responsibility to oversee the delivery and further development of ecosystem, fisheries and aquaculture overviews, bycatch advisory processes, and viewpoints, as well as to guide further advancement of ICES knowledge for ecosystem-based management.

 Nationally nominated ACOM members